 With the rate determined, the company then must determine a gross-up calculation method.
-Gross-up payments themselves are taxable, so companies need to decide if they will gross-up the gross up.
+Gross-up payments themselves are taxable, so companies must decide if they will gross-up the gross-up.
 There are at least three different ways for companies to calculate a gross-up: flat method, inverse method and true-up method.

 - The flat method uses the flat, supplemental or marginal tax rate and does not attempt to reimburse the additional gross-up (tax on tax) amount.

 In our example above, imagine the company applies a 25% flat gross-up rate.
 In this case, Erica would receive $15,000, and the employer would pay $3750 in taxes on her behalf.
 Because this is an estimated amount, Erica might still have taxes due at tax time, but it will be a lower amount.
 There is no attempt here by the employer to cover the tax on tax.

 - The inverse method accounts for the additional gross-up amount in calculating the reimbursement.
 The calculation is: tax rate / (1-tax rate).

 In our example above, imagine the combined Federal, state, and local tax rate is 32%.
 In this case, Erica would receive $15,000 and the employer would pay $7050 in taxes on her behalf (.32 / (1 – .32) = .47 tax rate).
 Again, because this is an estimated amount, Erica might still have taxes due at tax time, but it will be a lower amount.